InjectiveLabs/injective-ts/.gitbook/building-dapps/smart-contract.md

   contractAddress: COUNTER_CONTRACT_ADDRESS,
   sender: injectiveAddress,
   msg: {
-    increment: {}, // we pass an empty object if the method doesnt have parameters },
+    increment: {}, // we pass an empty object if the method doesn't have parameters },
 })